ankidroid/Anki-Android/Development-Guide.md

 `%AnkiDroidRoot%/AnkiDroid/build/outputs/apk/`

 ## Making "parallel" builds
-If you want to run several different versions of AnkiDroid side by side, you can do this by performing the following 3 steps:
+If you want to run several different versions of AnkiDroid side by side, you can do this by performing the following 4 steps:

 * Change `applicationId` in the `AnkiDroid/build.gradle` from `"com.ichi2.anki"` to something else, like `"com.ichi2.a.anki"`
 *  Open the `%root/AndroidManifest.xml` file, search for "authorities", and change the line that says `android:authorities="com.ichi2.anki.flashcards"` to `android:authorities="com.ichi2.a.anki.flashcards"` where `com.ichi2.a.anki` is the value you set for applicationId in step 1.
 * Open the file `%root/res/values/constants.xml` and change the line `<string name="app_name">AnkiDroid</string>` to whatever you want the application name to be - for example `<string name="app_name">A.AnkiDroid</string>`
+* Do a global search in `%root` for `android:targetPackage="com.ichi2.anki"` and replace with e.g. `android:targetPackage="com.ichi2.a.anki"`.
+You can do the search and replace with e.g. [grepwin](http://sourceforge.net/projects/grepwin/)

+Compile and run the code as usual.
+Note that third party apps will probably not be able to use these alternate builds with the API.

 ## Submit improvements